By Tessa Eskin

 It Was Just a Normal Day in the Lab…

-The 25th compound Hoffman created in this research track was lysergic acid diethylamide (formally abbreviated as LSD-25).
+The 25th compound Hofmann created in this research track was lysergic acid diethylamide (formally abbreviated as LSD-25).
 Testing on animals led to uninteresting results, and he soon lost interest.
-Years later, some unexplainable hunch led Hoffman to resume his experiments on LSD.
+Years later, some unexplainable hunch led Hofmann to resume his experiments on LSD.
 Something drew him back in.
-The happy accident on April the 16th only confirmed his speculations.
-Hoffman knew he had to get to the root of the mysterious inner landscape he had briefly unveiled.
+The happy accident on April 16th only confirmed his speculations.
+Hofmann knew he had to get to the root of the mysterious inner landscape he’d briefly unveiled.

 A New Frontier

 Hofmann likened the effects of acid to the “profound and visionary encounters with nature” he’d experienced as a child.
 He believed these mystical encounters possible without psychedelics, but acknowledged that all too often the capacity of stimulated imagination is lost during maturation.
 For those without intuitive visionary experiences, LSD had the power to awaken the “inborn faculty of visionary experience.”
 And there lies the key.